rabbitboots/string_reader/README.md

 ### Error Messages

 The built-in errors do not emit any direct contents of the string.
-They may list argument numbers, types, line positions, and UTF-8 octet details.
+They can display argument numbers, types, line positions, and UTF-8 octet details.
 (Alternatively, the reader can be configured to just display "parsing failed" with a debug traceback.)
 If you need additional information while debugging, you can add print() calls in the codepaths where the error occurs.
 You can also get some information about the reader state by using the `self:_status()` method (needs to be uncommented -- see bottom of source file.)

 ### strict.lua